sagefantasma/MGS2-Cheat-Trainer/README.md

 WARNINGS:

-May cause crashes if you perform "forbidden" actions.
+May cause crashes if you perform "forbidden" actions, or if the game decides you've done something bad.
 We're doing our best to prevent as many crashes as possible, but there will always a risk of crashing no matter what due to the nature of this mod.
-Be warned.
+Be warned and use at your own risk.

 Known scenarios that cause crashes:
 - Equipping a weapon that Snake/Raiden is not "programmed" to equip(only the USP.45 for Raiden.
-Most weapons besides M9, SOCOM, Grenade, Stun, Chaff, and Magazine for Snake)
+Most weapons besides M9, SOCOM, Grenade, Stun, Chaff, and Magazine for Snake).
+We have built-in checks to help try and prevent it, but can't promise it will be perfect.
 - Giving Raiden ANY weapons before opening the bulkhead door in the Deep Sea Dock(as soon as you're out of the Codec with Campbell, you're good to give Raiden any weapon he can equip :^])(This _may_ only happen if you start a New Game on Plant only, but that is not certain)